semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 #### On GitHub

 If your Jenkins instance is configured to manage webhooks automatically on GitHub, these steps are not necessary.
-To check the settings and view the webhook URL, go to **Manage Jenkins > Configure System > GitHub**.
-Expand the <i class="fa-solid fa-circle-question"></i> next to **GitHub Server** to find the webhook URL, and check the configuration to see if hooks are managed automatically.
+To review the settings and view the webhook URL, go to **Manage Jenkins > Configure System > GitHub**.
+Expand the <i class="fa-solid fa-circle-question"></i> next to **GitHub Server** to find the webhook URL, and review the configuration to see if hooks are managed automatically.

 1. Visit `https://github.com/<namespace>/<project>/settings/hooks`.
 2. Click **Add Webhook**.
-3. Under "Payload URL", enter your Jenkins' instance webhook URL.
+3. Under **Payload URL**, enter your Jenkins' instance webhook URL.
 Generally this is in the form `$JENKINS_BASE_URL/github-webhook/`.
-4. Select "application/json" for Content-Type.
+4. Select `application/json` for Content-Type.
-5. Select "Send me everything".
+5. Select **Send me everything**.

 With configuration provided previously, findings in Semgrep AppSec Platform appear under the Jenkins project name, rather than under the typical GitHub name `<namespace>/<project>`.
 To change the name using `SEMGREP_REPO_NAME`, use this Jenkinsfile instead: